Lite SDK (Enrollment Web)

 Demo App

-In addition to the code examples provided, you can access the Demo App for a complete implementation of Yuno SDKs or go directly to the HTML and JavaScript checkout demos available on GitHub.
+In addition to the code examples provided, you can access the Demo App for a complete implementation of Yuno SDKs.
+The demo app includes working examples of all Yuno SDKs and can be cloned from the GitHub repository.

 Complementary features